zainabed/zainabed-blog/content/tutorials/create-mock-server-using-json-server/index.md

 ---
 ## Setup

-The first step is to make sure you have `node` and `npm` installed on your workstation, then follow the next steps.
+The first step is to make sure you have `node` and `npm` installed on your workstation, then follow the next commands.

 #### json-server installation